Newbies-in-bioinformatics/Newbie-in-bioinformatics/CONTRIBUTING.md

 1. **Experts**
 If you are an expert in the field of bioinformatics, computational biology, computer science and open source you can contribute by writing a guest blog on any of the [suggested topics](Suggested-topics)

-The blog can be about the basics to get started in the field or about your research work.
+The blog can be about the basics of getting started in the field or about your research work.

 You can also write a blog about your journey towards bioinformatics.